 Direct telephone number: 023 9284 3642

-The University of Portsmouth, specifically the Alumni and Advancement Team of the Marketing Department, the Careers and Employability Service and your former academic school/department, processes your personal data, and your special category data, for example ethnicity, for a variety of purposes, as explained below, including for
+The University of Portsmouth, specifically the Alumni and Advancement team of the Marketing Department, the Careers and Employability Service and your former academic school/department, processes your personal data, and your special category data, for example ethnicity, for a variety of purposes as explained below.
+This includes equal opportunities monitoring.

-We will transfer your name, address, contact details, your degree details (subjects and dates studied), from your student record to the Alumni and Careers database(s), when you finish studying at the University.
-The departments mentioned above may collect more data from you when they contact you, such as details of your employment status, and donation status (including Gift Aid options), or if you attend any events or complete any (feedback) forms.
+We will transfer internally your name, address, contact details and your degree details (subjects and dates studied), from your student record to the Alumni and Careers database(s), when you finish studying at the University.
+The departments mentioned above may collect more data from you when they contact you directly, such as details of your employment status, and donation status (including Gift Aid options), or if you attend any events or complete any (feedback) forms.

-The University’s legal basis for processing the majority of your personal data as an alumnus is that the processing is necessary for the purposes of the legitimate interests pursued by the University, in advising you of the work of the Alumni Community and of the Careers and Employability Service, and of graduate opportunities open to you as an
+The University’s legal basis for processing the majority of your personal data as an alumnus is that the processing is necessary for the purposes of the legitimate interests pursued by the University, in advising you of the work, and benefits, of the Alumni Community and of the Careers and Employability Service, and of graduate opportunities open to you as an alumnus.

 The University is also under a legal obligation to process your contact details and to provide that data to third parties, for example, to the Higher Education Statistics Agency, so that you can be included in such surveys as the Graduate Outcome Survey.